onstash/blog.onstash.me/src/pages/looking-back-at-2017.md

 ### Books

 I'll be honest here.
 I am not an avid reader like those who read 3000 books a year while Facebooking and/or Instgramming and/or and/or Instagram-story-ing and/or Whatsapp-story-ing quotes from them.
 TN board would have built a statue for you if you were a student and topped their results by being the 400th "1st rank in state" person.
 I managed to read 3 books this year - _Outliers_ by _Malcom Gladwell_, _The Defining Decade_ by _Meg Ryan_ and _How to win friends and influence people_ by Dale Carnegie.
 As you observed from the hoomans section, I am not strong at dealing with hoomans.
 The important thing about reading non-fiction books is to understand, analyze and apply them in your life.
 There's no point in throwing stones at a dog & getting bit by it when the author clearly states that doing the same will get you bit and having an epiphany about what the author actually said, 5 years later.

-### Adulting

-- After my Dell Inspiron n5110 died of a heart attack in the maternal side, I decided to buy a Macbook Pro via my sister.
-There was no objective reason why other laptops with similar functionalities couldn't make the cut or why this laptop was the best there is.
-I wanted to buy it because it was part of my bucket list.

-- By finally agreeing with my sister and a wise old acquaintance of mine, I got a credit card.
-People who cared enough warned me about credit card debt and how to spend in a planned and careful manner.
-So far, I have not used my credit card other than the EMI that I pay every month for buying OnePlus 5 and buying monthly groceries.

-- Started cooking after looking at the long term benefits of it

 As a footnote, I would like to thank everybody involved in the past year.
 You know who you're.